moritzploss/ex-patterns/docs/README.md

 While JavaScript doesn't directly support the above syntax, it's helpful to keep this idea of `left` and `right` in mind when going through the examples below!
-If you're new to pattern matching, it's recommended to skip over the next section and to continue with the [`match`](https://moritzploss.github.io/ex-patterns/#/?id=the-match-function) function.
+If you're new to pattern matching, it's recommended to skip the next section and to continue with the [`match`](https://moritzploss.github.io/ex-patterns/#/?id=the-match-function) function.